vexavios/avioxus/README.md

-# vexibot
+# Vexibot
-personal discord bot
+My personal Discord bot used to automate various tasks.